 The Link header provides metadata information on the accessed resource in response to a HEAD or GET operation.
-In addition to links from the resource, the URL of the JSON schema of the resource shall be returned with a rel=describedby.
+In addition to links from the resource, the URL of the JSON schema for the resource shall be returned with a rel=describedby.
+URLs of the JSON schema for an annotation should be returned without a rel=describedby.